 Premium version means seeing no disturbing ads after buying it.

 The most beneficial ways of monetizing location-based apps are sponsored search and advertisement (15 and 70 % respectively) as owners are ready to pay to attract more customers who use such apps.
 However, other ways can bring some profit, too, so you should think about what the users of your app might need.

 Another question is how users pay.
 First of all, it is sometimes impossible to get an app for free.
 However, this might discourage people from getting one, so there should be other possibilities they pay for like premium versions, in-app purchasing and reservation.

 You might have at least two questions when you look for location-based app development: how much it costs and how exactly it works.

-There are different ways to create location-based apps, so the price and the time it will take to finish your project will depend heavily on which way you opt for.
+There are different ways to make location-based apps, so the price and the time it will take to finish your project will depend heavily on which way you opt for.
 The first question is whether you prefer an MVP or a fully functional application.
 It might be a bit better to begin with the MVP as it is not that complicated.
 It has only necessary features like security and access control and because of that, it's cheaper than a fully functional app where users see a lot more features (for example, changing background).
 However, you will be able to improve your MVP later on.

 The approximate cost for location-based app development would be $25 000-30 000.
 The approximate time would be 4 to 6 months.
 The price and timeline depend much on what operating system you choose.
 Android app development costs, for example, a bit more compared to iOS.
 Moreover, it is not the work for only one expert but for 4 or even 5 because they have to deal with different parts of app development if it is not a web app: back-end, front-end, mobile iOS or mobile Android and QA specialists.
 Keep in mind that this concerns MVP.
 Its functional prototype would require more money and work depending on the project's complexity.